citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorDetailAWCResponseModel.md

 NewHypervisorDetailAWCResponseModelWithDefaults instantiates a new HypervisorDetailAWCResponseModel object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetApiKey

+`func (o *HypervisorDetailAWCResponseModel) GetApiKey() string`

+GetApiKey returns the ApiKey field if non-nil, zero value otherwise.

+### GetApiKeyOk

+`func (o *HypervisorDetailAWCResponseModel) GetApiKeyOk() (*string, bool)`

+GetApiKeyOk returns a tuple with the ApiKey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApiKey

+`func (o *HypervisorDetailAWCResponseModel) SetApiKey(v string)`

+SetApiKey sets ApiKey field to given value.

+### GetRegion

+`func (o *HypervisorDetailAWCResponseModel) GetRegion() string`

+GetRegion returns the Region field if non-nil, zero value otherwise.

+### GetRegionOk

+`func (o *HypervisorDetailAWCResponseModel) GetRegionOk() (*string, bool)`

+GetRegionOk returns a tuple with the Region field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRegion

+`func (o *HypervisorDetailAWCResponseModel) SetRegion(v string)`

+SetRegion sets Region field to given value.

+### GetMaximumConcurrentProvisioningOperations

+`func (o *HypervisorDetailAWCResponseModel) GetMaximumConcurrentProvisioningOperations() int32`

+GetMaximumConcurrentProvisioningOperations returns the MaximumConcurrentProvisioningOperations field if non-nil, zero value otherwise.

+### GetMaximumConcurrentProvisioningOperationsOk

+`func (o *HypervisorDetailAWCResponseModel) GetMaximumConcurrentProvisioningOperationsOk() (*int32, bool)`

+GetMaximumConcurrentProvisioningOperationsOk returns a tuple with the MaximumConcurrentProvisioningOperations field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMaximumConcurrentProvisioningOperations

+`func (o *HypervisorDetailAWCResponseModel) SetMaximumConcurrentProvisioningOperations(v int32)`

+SetMaximumConcurrentProvisioningOperations sets MaximumConcurrentProvisioningOperations field to given value.

+### HasMaximumConcurrentProvisioningOperations

+`func (o *HypervisorDetailAWCResponseModel) HasMaximumConcurrentProvisioningOperations() bool`

+HasMaximumConcurrentProvisioningOperations returns a boolean if a field has been set.

+### SetMaximumConcurrentProvisioningOperationsNil

+`func (o *HypervisorDetailAWCResponseModel) SetMaximumConcurrentProvisioningOperationsNil(b bool)`

+ SetMaximumConcurrentProvisioningOperationsNil sets the value for MaximumConcurrentProvisioningOperations to be an explicit nil

+### UnsetMaximumConcurrentProvisioningOperations
+`func (o *HypervisorDetailAWCResponseModel) UnsetMaximumConcurrentProvisioningOperations()`

+UnsetMaximumConcurrentProvisioningOperations ensures that no value is present for MaximumConcurrentProvisioningOperations, not even an explicit nil
+### GetApplicationId

+`func (o *HypervisorDetailAWCResponseModel) GetApplicationId() string`

+GetApplicationId returns the ApplicationId field if non-nil, zero value otherwise.

+### GetApplicationIdOk

+`func (o *HypervisorDetailAWCResponseModel) GetApplicationIdOk() (*string, bool)`

+GetApplicationIdOk returns a tuple with the ApplicationId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApplicationId

+`func (o *HypervisorDetailAWCResponseModel) SetApplicationId(v string)`

+SetApplicationId sets ApplicationId field to given value.

+### GetSubscriptionId

+`func (o *HypervisorDetailAWCResponseModel) GetSubscriptionId() string`

+GetSubscriptionId returns the SubscriptionId field if non-nil, zero value otherwise.

+### GetSubscriptionIdOk

+`func (o *HypervisorDetailAWCResponseModel) GetSubscriptionIdOk() (*string, bool)`

+GetSubscriptionIdOk returns a tuple with the SubscriptionId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSubscriptionId

+`func (o *HypervisorDetailAWCResponseModel) SetSubscriptionId(v string)`

+SetSubscriptionId sets SubscriptionId field to given value.

+### GetActiveDirectoryId

+`func (o *HypervisorDetailAWCResponseModel) GetActiveDirectoryId() string`

+GetActiveDirectoryId returns the ActiveDirectoryId field if non-nil, zero value otherwise.

+### GetActiveDirectoryIdOk

+`func (o *HypervisorDetailAWCResponseModel) GetActiveDirectoryIdOk() (*string, bool)`

+GetActiveDirectoryIdOk returns a tuple with the ActiveDirectoryId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetActiveDirectoryId

+`func (o *HypervisorDetailAWCResponseModel) SetActiveDirectoryId(v string)`

+SetActiveDirectoryId sets ActiveDirectoryId field to given value.

+### GetEnvironment

+`func (o *HypervisorDetailAWCResponseModel) GetEnvironment() AzureEnvironment`

+GetEnvironment returns the Environment field if non-nil, zero value otherwise.

+### GetEnvironmentOk

+`func (o *HypervisorDetailAWCResponseModel) GetEnvironmentOk() (*AzureEnvironment, bool)`

+GetEnvironmentOk returns a tuple with the Environment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnvironment

+`func (o *HypervisorDetailAWCResponseModel) SetEnvironment(v AzureEnvironment)`

+SetEnvironment sets Environment field to given value.

+### GetManagementEndpoint

+`func (o *HypervisorDetailAWCResponseModel) GetManagementEndpoint() string`

+GetManagementEndpoint returns the ManagementEndpoint field if non-nil, zero value otherwise.

+### GetManagementEndpointOk

+`func (o *HypervisorDetailAWCResponseModel) GetManagementEndpointOk() (*string, bool)`

+GetManagementEndpointOk returns a tuple with the ManagementEndpoint field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetManagementEndpoint

+`func (o *HypervisorDetailAWCResponseModel) SetManagementEndpoint(v string)`

+SetManagementEndpoint sets ManagementEndpoint field to given value.

+### GetAuthenticationAuthority

+`func (o *HypervisorDetailAWCResponseModel) GetAuthenticationAuthority() string`

+GetAuthenticationAuthority returns the AuthenticationAuthority field if non-nil, zero value otherwise.

+### GetAuthenticationAuthorityOk

+`func (o *HypervisorDetailAWCResponseModel) GetAuthenticationAuthorityOk() (*string, bool)`

+GetAuthenticationAuthorityOk returns a tuple with the AuthenticationAuthority field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAuthenticationAuthority

+`func (o *HypervisorDetailAWCResponseModel) SetAuthenticationAuthority(v string)`

+SetAuthenticationAuthority sets AuthenticationAuthority field to given value.

+### GetStorageSuffix

+`func (o *HypervisorDetailAWCResponseModel) GetStorageSuffix() string`

+GetStorageSuffix returns the StorageSuffix field if non-nil, zero value otherwise.

+### GetStorageSuffixOk

+`func (o *HypervisorDetailAWCResponseModel) GetStorageSuffixOk() (*string, bool)`

+GetStorageSuffixOk returns a tuple with the StorageSuffix field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStorageSuffix

+`func (o *HypervisorDetailAWCResponseModel) SetStorageSuffix(v string)`

+SetStorageSuffix sets StorageSuffix field to given value.

+### GetServiceAccountId

+`func (o *HypervisorDetailAWCResponseModel) GetServiceAccountId() string`

+GetServiceAccountId returns the ServiceAccountId field if non-nil, zero value otherwise.

+### GetServiceAccountIdOk

+`func (o *HypervisorDetailAWCResponseModel) GetServiceAccountIdOk() (*string, bool)`

+GetServiceAccountIdOk returns a tuple with the ServiceAccountId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetServiceAccountId

+`func (o *HypervisorDetailAWCResponseModel) SetServiceAccountId(v string)`

+SetServiceAccountId sets ServiceAccountId field to given value.

+### GetSccmWakeUpProxy

+`func (o *HypervisorDetailAWCResponseModel) GetSccmWakeUpProxy() bool`

+GetSccmWakeUpProxy returns the SccmWakeUpProxy field if non-nil, zero value otherwise.

+### GetSccmWakeUpProxyOk

+`func (o *HypervisorDetailAWCResponseModel) GetSccmWakeUpProxyOk() (*bool, bool)`

+GetSccmWakeUpProxyOk returns a tuple with the SccmWakeUpProxy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSccmWakeUpProxy

+`func (o *HypervisorDetailAWCResponseModel) SetSccmWakeUpProxy(v bool)`

+SetSccmWakeUpProxy sets SccmWakeUpProxy field to given value.

+### GetWakeOnLanPackets

+`func (o *HypervisorDetailAWCResponseModel) GetWakeOnLanPackets() WakeOnLanTransmission`

+GetWakeOnLanPackets returns the WakeOnLanPackets field if non-nil, zero value otherwise.

+### GetWakeOnLanPacketsOk

+`func (o *HypervisorDetailAWCResponseModel) GetWakeOnLanPacketsOk() (*WakeOnLanTransmission, bool)`

+GetWakeOnLanPacketsOk returns a tuple with the WakeOnLanPackets field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWakeOnLanPackets

+`func (o *HypervisorDetailAWCResponseModel) SetWakeOnLanPackets(v WakeOnLanTransmission)`

+SetWakeOnLanPackets sets WakeOnLanPackets field to given value.

+### GetSslThumbprints

+`func (o *HypervisorDetailAWCResponseModel) GetSslThumbprints() []string`

+GetSslThumbprints returns the SslThumbprints field if non-nil, zero value otherwise.

+### GetSslThumbprintsOk

+`func (o *HypervisorDetailAWCResponseModel) GetSslThumbprintsOk() (*[]string, bool)`

+GetSslThumbprintsOk returns a tuple with the SslThumbprints field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSslThumbprints

+`func (o *HypervisorDetailAWCResponseModel) SetSslThumbprints(v []string)`

+SetSslThumbprints sets SslThumbprints field to given value.

+### HasSslThumbprints

+`func (o *HypervisorDetailAWCResponseModel) HasSslThumbprints() bool`

+HasSslThumbprints returns a boolean if a field has been set.

+### SetSslThumbprintsNil

+`func (o *HypervisorDetailAWCResponseModel) SetSslThumbprintsNil(b bool)`

+ SetSslThumbprintsNil sets the value for SslThumbprints to be an explicit nil

+### UnsetSslThumbprints
+`func (o *HypervisorDetailAWCResponseModel) UnsetSslThumbprints()`

+UnsetSslThumbprints ensures that no value is present for SslThumbprints, not even an explicit nil
+### GetUserName

+`func (o *HypervisorDetailAWCResponseModel) GetUserName() string`

+GetUserName returns the UserName field if non-nil, zero value otherwise.

+### GetUserNameOk

+`func (o *HypervisorDetailAWCResponseModel) GetUserNameOk() (*string, bool)`

+GetUserNameOk returns a tuple with the UserName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUserName

+`func (o *HypervisorDetailAWCResponseModel) SetUserName(v string)`

+SetUserName sets UserName field to given value.

+### GetTenancyOcid

+`func (o *HypervisorDetailAWCResponseModel) GetTenancyOcid() string`

+GetTenancyOcid returns the TenancyOcid field if non-nil, zero value otherwise.

+### GetTenancyOcidOk

+`func (o *HypervisorDetailAWCResponseModel) GetTenancyOcidOk() (*string, bool)`

+GetTenancyOcidOk returns a tuple with the TenancyOcid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTenancyOcid

+`func (o *HypervisorDetailAWCResponseModel) SetTenancyOcid(v string)`

+SetTenancyOcid sets TenancyOcid field to given value.

+### GetOciRegion

+`func (o *HypervisorDetailAWCResponseModel) GetOciRegion() string`

+GetOciRegion returns the OciRegion field if non-nil, zero value otherwise.

+### GetOciRegionOk

+`func (o *HypervisorDetailAWCResponseModel) GetOciRegionOk() (*string, bool)`

+GetOciRegionOk returns a tuple with the OciRegion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOciRegion

+`func (o *HypervisorDetailAWCResponseModel) SetOciRegion(v string)`

+SetOciRegion sets OciRegion field to given value.

+### GetOciEnvironment

+`func (o *HypervisorDetailAWCResponseModel) GetOciEnvironment() string`

+GetOciEnvironment returns the OciEnvironment field if non-nil, zero value otherwise.

+### GetOciEnvironmentOk

+`func (o *HypervisorDetailAWCResponseModel) GetOciEnvironmentOk() (*string, bool)`

+GetOciEnvironmentOk returns a tuple with the OciEnvironment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOciEnvironment

+`func (o *HypervisorDetailAWCResponseModel) SetOciEnvironment(v string)`

+SetOciEnvironment sets OciEnvironment field to given value.

+### GetFingerprint

+`func (o *HypervisorDetailAWCResponseModel) GetFingerprint() string`

+GetFingerprint returns the Fingerprint field if non-nil, zero value otherwise.

+### GetFingerprintOk

+`func (o *HypervisorDetailAWCResponseModel) GetFingerprintOk() (*string, bool)`

+GetFingerprintOk returns a tuple with the Fingerprint field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFingerprint

+`func (o *HypervisorDetailAWCResponseModel) SetFingerprint(v string)`

+SetFingerprint sets Fingerprint field to given value.

 ### GetId